magland/spyglass-explorer/src/chat/spyglass_assistant.md

 + `table.heading` : return the list of keys defining the entries of a table.
 + `dj.FreeTable(dj.conn(), full_table_name)` : returns a table object corresponding to the database table `full_table_name`.
 Allows access to table operations without requiring access to the python class.
 These and other datajoint queries can be used to answer questions about data sources and applications.
 Examples:
-User question: “What do I need to do to use the table “`username_analysis`.`__my_compute_table`” on my data?”
++ User question: “What do I need to do to use the table “`username_analysis`.`__my_compute_table`” on my data?”
-User question: “What tables combine information from spikesorting and position pipelines?”
++ User question: “What tables combine information from spikesorting and position pipelines?”

 ### Mini Glossary (symbols the model should recognise)

 + **Output table** – merge table ending in `Output`; single, versioned endpoint for downstream analysis.
 A ‘master’ table with a DataJoint ‘part’ table connected to the endpoint of each available pipeline e.g. `LFPOutput`
-+ **`Group table`** – table that groups rows for another table for easy usage e.g. `SortedSpikesGroup` groups a set of spike sorting analyses.
++ **Group table** – table ending in `Group` that groups rows for another table for easy usage e.g. `SortedSpikesGroup` groups a set of spike sorting analyses.
 + **Merge helpers** – methods injected by `Merge` class; include `merge_view`, `merge_fetch`, `merge_populate`.
 + **Long-distance restriction** – `<<` (up-stream), `>>` (down-stream) operators that filter based on attributes several joins away.
 + **`fetch_nwb`** – returns an `h5py.File`-like NWBFile; auto-detects raw vs analysis files.